rudupa/amp-mcu-reference/tasks/phase2/task_porting_guides.md

-# Task Description: Write Porting Guide for RP2040 and ESP32-S3
+# Task: Write Porting Guides for RP2040 and ESP32-S3 (Phase 2)

+Status: Pending

+Coding Agent Prompt: Select the Phase 2 porting-guides task.
+Draft RP2040 and ESP32-S3 porting guides plus a generic template, add platform CMake entries, outline boot/memory/sync adaptations, integrate with README and AMP_CONTRACT, and keep the work buildable.

 ## Goal
 Create comprehensive porting guides that enable developers to adapt the AMP MCU reference implementation (currently supporting RP2350 and generic platforms) to RP2040 and ESP32-S3 dual-core microcontrollers.
 These guides will serve as templates for porting to other platforms.